RuanJvR/Petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+Please note, we don't always monitor this sample repo, so be patient with the requests.